open-sdg/open-sdg/docs/updates.md

 <h1>Platform updates</h1>

-For a more technical list of platform changes, see [here](./changelog.md).
+For a more technical list of platform changes, see [the change log](changelog.md).

 ## 1.0.0